How to make sweet trees

 Nothing is quite as special as a personally made Sweet Tree to decorate your table or display.
 Children love it and it gives your table a real wow factor.
 And the great thing about Sweet Trees is that you can pick and choose your colours and sweets so that they match your other decorations, theme or even your guests’ particular sweet fancy!
-Birthdays, weddings, Easter or Christmas, a Sweet Tree is an inexpensive and easy to make decoration for any occasion.
+Birthdays, weddings, Easter or Christmas, a Sweet Tree is an inexpensive and easy to make a decoration for any occasion.
 You could even make one for your a loved one as a Christmas gift!

-Materials You'll Need for Your Sweet Tree
+Materials You'll Need For Your Sweet Tree

 - 1 wooden dowel about 20cm long – you should be able to get these at a craft shop or builder’s merchants.

 - 1 Styrofoam ball about 14 cm in diameter – you’ll find them at a good craft shop.